Mandatory Trainings: Not Anymore and Alcohol and Other Drugs

 Per Executive Order 1095, all students taking classes at Cal Poly during the 2018-2019 academic school year, including freshman, continuing students, graduate students, transfer students, and any faculty/staff that may be taking courses on campus.

 Why do I need to take these trainings?

 The Not Anymore and Alcohol and Other Drugs trainings are programs that are required by the State of California and the CSU Chancellor’s Office (Executive Order 1095) for all students to complete during every academic school year.

 What will happen if I don’t complete the trainings by the deadline?

-A hold will be placed on your student account for the Winter Quarter 2019 registration period.
-The hold will be removed upon verification of completion of both the Not Anymore and Alcohol and Other Drugs trainings.
+A hold will be placed on your student account for the Spring Quarter 2019 registration period.
+An audit of the system is done every Friday, in which the hold will be removed upon verification of completion of both the Not Anymore and Alcohol and Other Drugs trainings each week.

 Who do I contact with any questions regarding the trainings?

 Student Rights & Responsibilities by email at email@example.com or phone at 805.756.5839.

 The Office of Student Rights & Responsibilities (OSRR) administers the California State University Standards for Student Conduct.
 This office ensures a fair and impartial administration of the disciplinary process while educating students about their responsibilities and protecting the rights of all members of the University community.
 The Office addresses student behavioral problems in a developmental and educational manner with the goal of fostering the ethical development and personal integrity of students.